Frequently Asked Question & Answers for the Modern Warrior

 Is your armor historically accurate?

 We craft our armor in a design matching that of the Edo era, using traditional crafting style of katchû-shi (Japanese armorer) from post Meiji era, called “Gendai” (?? modern, post 1860).
-Many of our models are reproductions based on Tosei d? (tosei meaning modern, or post ~1520).
+Many of our models are reproductions based on Tosei Do (tosei meaning modern, or post ~1520).
 The Tosei gusoku were made from single steel plates known as “ita-mono”, often made to resemble individual kozane (scales) used in earlier designs.
 Tosei-gusoku became more prominent starting in the mid-1500’s due to the European influence.
 This brought modern production techniques, and an introduction of new materials and fire arms – which changed fighting tactics and the need for additional protection.

 Please note that the Kachi is our most economical class.
 Due to the use of synthetic material any many modern crafting techniques, we do not consider these models to be historical accurate.
+Taisho class is considered to be the most historically accurate in terms of crafting and design, with Gashira Class falling in the middle.

 What is the main difference between your armor and the armor made armor made back in the 15th and 16th century?